robert/robert.github.com/_posts/2100-01-01-pfab-clean-code.md

 ---

 *Clean Code* is packed with good ideas and examples.
-I found the writing style a little offputting at times, and I don't think I'd want to be friends with the author.
+I found the writing style a little domineering at times, and I don't think I'd want to be friends with the author.
 But that's fine - I'm looking for professional advice, not a new golfing buddy.
-I'd recommend it to anyone.
+I'd recommend the book to anyone.